-However, we should mention that the interest around this opening has been focused mostly on the so-called Leningrad system in which black fianchettoes the bishop to g7 and then plays around the center and on the kingside.
+However, we should mention that the interest around this opening has been focused mostly on the so-called Leningrad system in which black fianchettos the bishop to g7 and then plays around the center and on the kingside.

 Ready to start systematic training that actually works?

-The reason why this system can be so attractive is because it offers the second player the possibility to fight for the initiative against white’s 1.d4.
+The reason why this system can be so attractive is that it offers the second player the possibility to fight for the initiative against white’s 1.d4.
 It’s also theoretically sound; black is not doing anything fancy in the opening.
 He establishes control over the center with two pawns (d5/f5), supported by two other pawns (c6/e6), while the remaining pieces control the squares left unprotected and prepare to attack the white king.

-Plans and ideas in the Stonewall
+Plans and ideas in this Structure of Dutch Defense

 There are a few typical ideas for black to play in the Stonewall setup.
 For example, according to GM Moskalenko, it is essential to remember the following key points in order to understand this pawn structure: